JSN190/LightPoll-Web/README.md

 LightPoll Web is a frontend for the [LightPoll](https://github.com/Tyncture/LightPoll) web application which facilites rapid creation and distribution of realtime online web polls.

-It is written using the Vue.js framework, using `vue init webpack`.
+It is written using the Vue.js framework.

 ![Voting](https://i.imgur.com/w0335bd.gif)